 Page 5 of the CUSTOM STYLE display lets you save custom styles on a disk.
-You can save custom styles individually, or in a complete set of up to four styles.
+You can save custom styles individually, or in a complete set of up to 12 styles.

-After inserting a properly formatted disk (page 111) in the Clavinova's disk drive, use the MEMORY No. ▼ and ▲ buttons to select the custom style you want to save to disk, or select ALL to save a complete set of up to four custom styles.
+After inserting a properly formatted disk (page 131) in the Clavinova's disk drive, use the MEMORY NO. ▼ and ▲ buttons to select the custom style you want to save to disk, or select ALL to save a complete set of up to 12 custom styles.
 When this is done, press the SAUE LCD button to start saving the data to disk.
 At this point the SAVE display appears.

 Enter a name for the style file.
-The procedure for entering the filename is the same as that used to enter a name for a custom style (page 140).
+The procedure for entering the filename is the same as that used to enter a name for a custom style (page 112).
 Press SAUE when the name has been entered.
 If a file with the same name already exists, the "Same name!
 Overwrite?" message will be displayed.
 Press OK to overwrite the existing file, or CAN-CEL to abort the save operation.

-- The reverb type used for the custom style are determined by the style that was selected as the basis for custom style creation. - Normally the VALUE and chorus TYPE settings from the preset style are initially selected.
+- The reverb and effect types used for the custom style are determined by the style that was selected as the basis for custom style creation. - Normally the VALUE and chorus TYPE settings from the preset style are initially selected.
 If the PART function is set to ALL, the preset values for part R1 are displayed.
-If the SECTION function is set to ALL, the preset values for MAIN A are displayed. - The word "OTHERS" may appear as the chorus type if the preset style uses a chorus type other than those in the list.
-The OTHERS setting cannot be reselected once you select a different chorus type.
+If the SECTION function is set to ALL, the preset values for MAIN A are displayed.

 Custom styles must be stored in the Clavinova's memory before they can be saved to a disk.
 If a custom style has not been stored and you attempt to save it to disk, the "Store in memory before saving to disk" message will be displayed.
 If this happens, press OK to return to page 5 of the CUSTOM STYLE display.
-Store the custom style (see step 12 on page 79), then try saving again.
+Store the custom style (see step 12 on page 98), then try saving again.